gohugoio/hugoDocs/content/en/functions/js/Babel.md

 ---
 title: js.Babel
-description: Transpile JavaScript resources using Babel.
+description: Returns a resource created by transpiling the given JavaScript resource using Babel.
 categories: []
 keywords: []
 params: